Diegoescalonaro/react-simple-truffle-box/README.md

 From there, follow the instructions on the hosted React app.
 It will walk you through using Truffle and Ganache to deploy the `SimpleStorage` contract, making calls to it, and sending transactions to change the contract's state.

-## Customize DApp based on Auction.sol [Auction.sol]("https://github.com/Diegoescalonaro/auction-smartcontract")
+## Customize DApp based on [Auction.sol]("https://github.com/Diegoescalonaro/auction-smartcontract")

 <details>
 <summary>CONTEXT Information 🤓</summary>